Magnetization Step in Spatially Distorted Heisenberg Kagome Antiferromagnets

-Equation (\ref{Eq:mz}) indicates that the magnetization jumps by infinitesimal magnetic field at $T=0$.
-Although thermal fluctuations reduce the magnitude of this jump and shift the transition point to higher fields, this first-order phase transition still survives at sufficiently low temperatures as we have already shown by MC calculations.
+Equation (\ref{Eq:mz}) indicates that the magnetization jumps by an infinitesimal magnetic field at $T=0$.
+Although thermal fluctuations reduce the magnitude of this jump and shift the transition point to higher fields, this first-order phase transition still survives at sufficiently low temperatures, as we have already shown by MC calculations.

-From the above analyses, it turns out that the origin of the first-order phase transition is the switching of the ground state by a level crossing.
-When the spatial anisotropy exists, macroscopic degeneracy of the {\kagome} antiferromagnet is partially lifted by the infinitesimal magnetic field, i.e., under the magnetic fields, the ordered vector becomes $\bm{q}=(0, q_{y})$, where the range of $q_y$ is given by $-\pi\leq q_{y}\leq\pi$.
+From the above analyses, it turns out that the origin of the first-order phase transition is a level crossing of the ground state.
+When the spatial anisotropy exists, the macroscopic degeneracy of the kagom\'{e} antiferromagnet is partially lifted by an infinitesimal magnetic field, i.e., under magnetic fields, the ordered vector becomes $\bm{q}=(0, q_{y})$, where the range of $q_y$ is given by $-\pi\leq q_{y}\leq\pi$.

 To identify the nature of the first-order transition, we calculate at $T>0$ the spin structure factors defined as